ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> (Refer to Figure 71, area 1.)
 What is the height of the floor of the Class E airspace above Georgetown Airport? </span>
 - 3,823 feet MSL.
   Georgetown Airport is located outside the magenta shaded areas on the map.
 Therefore the floor of the Class E airspace above it is 1,200 feet AGL.
 For MSL add Georgetown’s elevation to 1,200 feet.
 (2,623+1200=3,823 MSL).

+- <span style="color:green"> The issuance of a Temporary Flight Restriction (TFR) may include </span>
+- Protecting public figures.
+  Temporary flight restrictions (TFR) are restrictions to flight imposed in order to protect persons and property in the air or on the surface from an existing or imminent flight associated hazard.
+- **Distraction** Announcing Parachute Jump Areas.
+  Parachute jump aircraft operations are published in the Chart Supplements.
+Sites that are used frequently are depicted on sectional charts.

+- <span style="color:green"> What action should a pilot take when operating under VFR in a Military Operations Area (MOA)? </span>
+- Exercise extreme caution when military activity is being conducted.
+  In an alert area, pilots of participating aircraft as well as pilots transiting the area shall be equally responsible for collision avoidance.
+> Clearance is not required for VFR operations in a MOA.

+- <span style="color:green"> The vertical limit of Class C airspace above the primary airport is normally </span>
+- 4,000 feet AGL.
+  Class C airspace usually consists of a 5 NM radius core surface area that extends from the surface up to 4,000'.

 ### Communications